Trueleveler

 SOC 2 Compliance

-A formal SOC 2 Type II audit has not yet been engaged.
-We plan to initiate the audit as we scale, and our controls are already designed to meet SOC 2 requirements.
+SOC 2 certification is on the roadmap.
+A formal SOC 2 Type II audit has not yet been engaged — we plan to initiate the audit as we scale, and our controls are already designed to meet SOC 2 requirements.
 Enterprise customers needing a security questionnaire response or a current controls overview today may contact hello@trueleveler.com.

 Our current controls are designed to meet SOC 2 requirements: